 To promote compliance, we provide feedback on themed inspections and publish the main issues on our website.
 Breaches of regulatory requirements are dealt with in accordance with our Administrative Sanctions procedure.

 Industry information is located on the Consumer Protection section in our Business Processes.

-*With effect from 1 March 2010, the statutory consumer information and education functions transferred to the National Consumer Agency.
-Please refer to www.nca.ie for information.
+*With effect from 1 March 2010, the statutory consumer information and education functions transferred to the Competition and Consumer Protection Commission.
+Please refer to www.ccpc.ie for information.